vdhamer/Photo-Club-Hub/.github/README.md

     - `birthday` can be the full date of birth, but the year can also be left at 9999 to mask out the actual age.
     - `website` is a website about that member's photography.
 The app can link to that site.
     - `featuredImage` is a link to a single image shown beside the member's name in the membership list.
-    - `level3URL` is link to a file containing selected images of this particular member.
+    - `level3URL` is URL to a file containing selected images of this particular member.
+The app may support multiple formats for this file (like `level3.json` and `XML`).
 </details></ul>

 ### Level 3.
 Adding Images